 -Two areas in the Kop (Blocks A and F) which are covered and elevated

--An area in the Family Stand which is covered and elevated
+-An area in the North West Corner which is covered and elevated

 -An area in the TL Dallas Stand which is covered and at pitch level - this is the area designated for away supporters.